freenas/freenas-docs/userguide/tasks.rst

 If an email address is entered in the :guilabel:`Email to report` field of
 :menuselection:`Services --> S.M.A.R.T.`,
 the system will send email to that address when a test fails.
+Logging information for S.M.A.R.T. tests can be found in :file:`/var/log/daemon.log`.

 .. index:: Periodic Snapshot, Snapshot